-Grading Policy: 20% for Attendance for completing Online Chapter Quizzes (10%) and for actual Class Attendance (10%); 20% for the Midterm Exam; 20% for participation in the Soliya Connect Program; 20% for the Research Paper; and 20% for the Final Exam.
+Grading Policy: 20% for Attendance for completing Online Chapter Quizzes (10%) and for actual Class Attendance (10%); 20% for the Midterm Exam; 20% for participation in the Soliya Connect Program, including submitting a reflection paper [NOTE: Students taking INST 492 "Soliya Connect Program" for one credit must submit a copy of their reflection paper to me in addition to attending their discussion sessions]; 20% for the Research Paper; and 20% for the Final Exam.
 A Guidelines sheet will be posted outlining the requirements for your Research Paper.